Close

 Candidates for Clubs & Societies and Nerve Media positions should also not be campaigning outside of their specific times.
 To find out more information please read the election regulations

-Once nominations open, simply fill out the online nomination form.
+Once applications open, simply fill out the online form at the top of this page.

 Voting will take place online via the SUBU website.
 SUBU uses the Single Transferable Vote (STV) and Alternative Vote (AV) system which provides voters with much more choice and influence.
 STV/AV means that candidates do not need to win a majority, but instead must reach a quota/proportion of the vote.
 The quota is determined by the number of votes cast and the number of positions to be filled.
 For roles where there is only one position available the quota is half the total number of votes cast + 1.
 When voting students select their candidates in order of preference and are able to vote for as many or as few as they like.
 When the voting has closed, Candidates are excluded if it is impossible for them to reach the quota, their votes are then transferred in order of preference, this ensures that fewer votes are wasted.